-The institute is led by longtime regional economist Stephen S. Fuller, Ph.D. and is part of the Schar School of Policy and Government at George Mason University.
+The Institute was founded by longtime regional economist Stephen S. Fuller, Ph.D. and is part of the Schar School of Policy and Government at George Mason University.
+The Institute was founded in 2017.
+Read a report of what the Institute accomplished in its first and second years.

 Stephen S. Fuller, Ph.D.